Year of Call: 2008

 General Commercial Litigation and Arbitration

 - Libyan Investment Authority v.
 Societe Generale – Craig acts for the LIA in its ongoing claim for $1.5 billion against SocGen.
 The LIA seeks damages arising out of transactions allegedly procured by fraud and bribery, including via links with the former Gaddafi regime.
-Craig is led by Roger Masefield QC.
+Craig is led by Mark Howard QC and Roger Masefield QC.

 - Berezovsky v.
 Abramovich EWHC 2463 (Comm) - Craig acted for the successful Defendant in one of the largest claims ever to come before the Commercial Court (with Jonathan Sumption QC, Helen Davies QC and Daniel Jowell QC).